Cartier Exhibition Canberra

 A few more tiaras.
 This one was borrowed by Prime Minister Winston Churchill’s wife for Queen Elizabeth’s coronation.
 A bit flowery for me.

-This Lapis Lazuli desk ink stand and clock were also lent by the Queen.
+This Lapis Lazuli inkstand and clock were also lent by the Queen.

 This bracelet-watch made of rubies and diamonds was so beautiful, so delicate, I considered smashing the glass and making a run for it.
 I don’t think I would have got far so I decided against it.
 The photo doesn’t do anything for it.
 It was quite red and now I know I’ve got a thing for rubies.